kuperiu/vault-plugin-secrets-github/README.md

 2. Enable the secret engine with: ```vault secrets enable github```
 3. Create a GitHub app:
     - Create a private key and download it
-    - Create an installations for the app
+    - Create an installation for the app
 4. Configure the backend:
     - Create a json file with the following scheme with the private key, app id and installation id
       ```json